Psychiatry Residency Postgraduate Year 3

 Outpatient Psychiatry Clinical Training for Residents

-Bellevue Outpatient Psychiatry Clinic
+NYU Langone Outpatient Psychiatry Clinic

 VA NY Harbor Healthcare System Outpatient Mental Health Clinic

-Bellevue Child and Adolescent Interim Crisis Clinic
+Bellevue Children’s Comprehensive Psychiatric Emergency Program and the Child and Adolescent Interim Crisis Clinic

 Teaching Opportunities for Residents

-Residency Didactic Training
+Residency Didactic Training and Resident Process Group

-A biweekly teaching conference gives you the opportunity to present an ongoing case and observe a faculty expert interview the patient in front of class.
-Additionally, residents lead discussions based on modules from the National Neuroscience Curriculum Initiative (NNCI), which aim to teach neuroscience in an interactive and modern manner.
+A biweekly teaching conference gives you the opportunity to present an ongoing outpatient case and observe a faculty expert interview the patient in front of your class.
+Additionally, residents lead discussions based on modules from the National Neuroscience Curriculum Initiative (NNCI), which aims to teach neuroscience in an interactive manner.